gabrielcolson/blog/content/post/prisma-graphql-workshop.md

 3. [Migrate](https://github.com/prisma/migrate): a declarative data modeling language and a migration system.
 3. [Studio](https://github.com/prisma/studio): an admin UI to support various database workflows.

-If you don't understand everything don't worry: you will before the end of this workshop!
+If you don't understand everything don't worry: you will by the end of this workshop!

 Just in case, open the [Prisma2 doc](https://github.com/prisma/prisma2/tree/master/docs),